Vietnam: Music

 Traditional Vietnamese music varies between the country's northern and southern regions.
 Northern classical music is Vietnam's oldest musical form and is traditionally more formal.
 The origins of Vietnamese classical opera (tuồng) can be traced to the Mongol invasions in the 13th century when the Vietnamese captured a Chinese opera troupe.
 Throughout its history, Vietnam has been the most heavily impacted by the Chinese musical tradition along with those of Japan, Korea and Mongolia.
-Nhã nhạc is the most popular form of imperial court music, Chèo is a form of generally satirical musical theatre, while Xẩm or hát xẩm (xẩm singing) is a type of Vietnamese folk music.
-Quan họ (alternate singing) is popular in the former Hà Bắc province (which is now divided into Bắc Ninh and Bắc Giang provinces) and across Vietnam.
-Another form of music called Hát chầu văn or hát văn is used to invoke spirits during ceremonies.
-Nhạc dân tộc cải biên is a modern form of Vietnamese folk music which arose in the 1950s, while ca trù (also known as hát ả đào) is a popular folk music.
-Hò can be thought of as the southern style of Quan họ.
+Nhã nhạc is a refined form of imperial court music, chèo is a form of generally satirical musical theatre, while xẩm is a type of Vietnamese folk music.
+Quan họ (alternate singing) is popular in the Bắc Ninh province.
+Another form of music called chầu văn is used to invoke spirits during ceremonies.
+Nhạc dân tộc cải biên is a modern form of Vietnamese folk music which arose in the 1950s, while ca trù is a complex form of sung poetry.
+Hò is a diverse genre of work songs performed in central and southern Vietnam.
 There is a range of traditional instruments, including the đàn bầu (a monochord zither), the đàn gáo (a two-stringed fiddle with coconut body), and the đàn nguyệt (a two-stringed fretted moon lute).
 In recent times, there have been some efforts at mixing Vietnamese traditional music—especially folk music—with modern music to revive and promote national music in the modern context and educate the younger generations about Vietnam's traditional musical instruments and singing styles.
 Bolero music has gained popularity in the country since the 1930s, albeit with a different style—a combination of traditional Vietnamese music with Western elements.
 In the 21st century, the modern Vietnamese pop music industry known as V-pop incorporates elements of many popular genres worldwide, such as electronic, dance and R&B.